GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/chat-channel-components/message-list.md

 The `showNewMessagesSeparator` controls the visibility of the separator for new messages.
 By default, this value is `false` and no separator is shown.

-If you set it to true, when you open a channel with unread messages, there will be a header shown at the top of the oldest unread message, displaying the number of unread messages.
-The default implementation clears the header when it disappears off screen.
+If you set it to true, when you open a channel with unread messages, a header will be shown at the top of the oldest unread message, displaying the number of unread messages.
+The default implementation clears the header when it disappears off the screen.

 You can modify this behaviour, as well as the user interface of the separator, by implementing the `makeNewMessagesIndicatorView` in the `ViewFactory`: